tjohnson012/Sacred-Signals/README.md

 # Sacred Signals

-**Sacred Signals** is a handcrafted analytics dashboard designed to explore Ethereum pricing trends and NFT market indicators in real-time.
+**Sacred Signals** is a handcrafted dashboard designed to explore Ethereum pricing trends and NFT market indicators in real-time.
 Unlike typical NFT search tools, this project was built from the ground up to emphasize data-driven storytelling, interactive charting, and a clean modern interface.

 ---